 See?
 I told you I could compromise.

 Any and all sweet potatoes work in this dish.
-In fact, yams work too, since technically, anything labeled "yams" are actually sweet potatoes.
+In fact, yams work too, since technically, anything labeled "yams" in the United States are actually sweet potatoes.

 If you see purple sweet potatoes at the market, use those.
 The color is much more interesting, and offers a slightly different nutritional profile.